DamienThomp/map-app-macos/README.md

 - Add location to favourites list
 - Settings for units (metric or imperial)
-- Settings for Dark and Light mode
 - Add more details/actions to Map Marker popovers
-- Filter sidebar list items by distance from current location

 ## Screenshot